Digital Demand Generation: A New Level of Marketing

 Landing pages and microsites are great ways to capture mindshare about your company, product or service – but dispense with the fluff and get straight to the point.
 Populate your online presence with clear content and supporting information that reinforces your value proposition, success stories and clear competitive advantage.
 Create blogs and other materials that sprinkle your expertise throughout the vast worldwide web.
 Also, ensure that your content looks not only as good on a mobile device as it does on a desktop or laptop, but also perhaps even better.
 We are fast approaching a mobile first scenario.

 Compelling content will increasingly need to consist of an interactive story with video and other visuals.
 Consumers will increasingly rely on ‘social’ branding and peer recommendations.
 The key lesson here?
 You must embrace your consumer, give them a voice – and make sure you are communicating these messages in a way that they can be received easily.

 Organic search engine optimization (SEO) and Pay-per-click (PPC) programs have been the leading ways today’s businesses have out-hustled and out-classed their competitors.
-However, experts predict SEO in 2015 will be much more integrated with content and social and very different from SEO a few years ago.
+However, experts predict SEO in the future will be much more integrated with content and social and very different from SEO a few years ago.

 If your company is not yet adept at hiking its information to the top of search results, it’s fairly easy to get into the game.
-An article in Forbes recently outlined the recipe for moving your company’s online presence to the fore in 2015.
+An article in Forbes recently outlined the recipe for moving your company’s online presence to the fore.
 It includes: